Increased-confidence adversarial examples for deep learning counter-forensics: Proposed Confidence-Controlled Attacks

-The most straightforward way of controlling the strength of attacks (at least those based on gradient descent) would be to go on with the attack iterations until a limit value of the PSNR (Peak Signal to Noise Ratio) is reached.
-The PSNR, then, would give a measure of the attack strength.
-Some preliminary experiments we have carried out, however, reveal that controlling the strength of the attack in this way is not easy.
-One reason for such a difficulty is the intricacy of the detection boundary, so that a lower PSNR does not necessarily result in a stronger attack.
-In addition, if the gradient is computed directly at the output of the network (e.g. by referring to the entropy loss), as soon as we depart from the detection boundary the gradient assumes extremely small values, and so following the gradient moves the attacked samples in a direction that does not necessarily result in a greater distance from the boundary.
 To cope with the above difficulties, we have devised a solution that modifies the stop condition of the attack in such a way to control the confidence of the misclassification induced by the attack.
-In this way, the solver of the optimization problem the attack relies on is forced to find an adversarial sample that is classified as the target class with the {\em desired} minimum confidence.
-Otherwise, a failure is declared (no adversarial samples can be returned with the desired confidence).
-In the following, we describe the confidence-based attack by focusing on the case of binary classification\footnote{While trivial, the extension to multi-class classification requires us to distinguish between targeted and non-targeted attacks.}.
-Let $\phi$ be the function describing the output of the neural network and let $y$ denotes the class label, $y=0,1$.
+In this way, the solver of the optimization problem the attack relies on is forced to find an adversarial example that is classified as the target class with the {\em desired} minimum confidence.
+Otherwise, a failure is declared (no adversarial examples can be returned with the desired confidence).

+In the following, we describe the confidence-based attack focusing on the case of binary classification\footnote{While trivial, the extension to multi-class classification requires to distinguish between targeted and non-targeted attacks.}.
+Let $\phi$ be the function describing the output of the neural network and let $y$ denote the class label, $y=0,1$.
 Let $z_i$ be the logits, i.e. the outputs of the neural network prior to the softmax layer, corresponding to the two labels $i=0,1$.
 The final value $\phi$ is obtained by applying the softmax to the logits and thresholding the output.
-Given an image $X$ such that $y=i$ ($i=0,1$), an image $X'$ is declared adversarial {\em if only if} $z_{1-i} - z_i > c$, where $c > 0$ is the desired {\em confidence}.
-All the most popular adversarial attack algorithms (e.g. FGSM, PGD \dots) can be modified by generalizing the stop condition in this way.
-The goal of our research is to evaluate the transferability of adversarial attacks against multimedia forensics detectors, as a function of the confidence margin $c$.
+Given an image $X$ such that $y=i$ ($i=0,1$), an image $X'$ is declared adversarial {\em if and only if} $z_{1-i} - z_i > c$, where $c > 0$ is the desired {\em confidence}.
+All the most popular adversarial attack algorithms (e.g. FGSM, PGD) can be modified by generalizing the stop condition in this way.
+The goal of our research is to evaluate the transferability of adversarial attacks against multimedia forensics detectors, as a function of $c$.